Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 The College will also take account of additional guidance including:

-The College is committed to the principles of Working Together to Safeguard Children (2019) which states that a ‘child centred approach is fundamental to safeguarding and promoting the welfare of every child.
+The College is committed to the principles of Working Together to Safeguard Children (2018) which states that a ‘child centred approach is fundamental to safeguarding and promoting the welfare of every child.
 A child centred approach means keeping the child in focus when making decisions about their lives and working in partnership with them and their families.’
-(WT2019)
+(WT2018)

-‘Our College is committed to safeguarding children and promoting children’s welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
-Everyone has a responsibility to act, without delay, to protect children by reporting anything that might suggest a child is being abused or neglected.’
+The College is committed to safeguarding children and promoting children’s welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
+Everyone has a responsibility to act, without delay, to protect children by reporting anything that might suggest a child is being abused or neglected.

-The College also has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and police, health, and children’s services.
+The College also has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies (Police, Health, and Children’s Services).
 Colleges are not able to investigate child protection concerns but have a legal duty to refer them.
-In most instances the College will be able to inform the parents/carers of its need to make a referral; however, sometimes the College can in certain circumstances share information without the consent of the family and may be advised by children’s services or police that the parent/carer cannot be informed whilst they investigate the matter or make enquires.
-We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
-The College follows legislation that aims to act in the interests of the child.
+In most instances the College will be able to inform the parents/carers of its need to make a referral; however, sometimes the College can in certain circumstances share information without the consent of the family and may be advised by Children’s Services or Police that the parent/carer cannot be informed whilst they investigate the matter or make enquires.
+We understand the anxiety parents/carers feel when they are not told about any concerns from the outset.
+The College follows legislation that aims to act in the best interests of the child.

 The College will always seek to work in partnership with parents and other agencies to ensure the best possible outcomes for the child and family.

-The names and photographs of the Designated Safeguarding Lead, Safeguarding Operational Lead, U16s Safeguarding Lead and Safeguarding Officer are displayed in each centre.
+The names and photographs of the Designated Safeguarding Lead, Safeguarding Operational Lead and Safeguarding Officers are displayed in each centre.

 The Principal is: Elaine Bowker